international employment law firm alliance L&E Global

 The legislator imposes that a separation agreement, other than a dismissal or resignation, should be done through a specific procedure called the “rupture conventionnelle” (mutually agreed termination), which is subject to specific regulations and conditions.

-Hence, the “rupture conventionnelle” is the only method to terminate an employment contract by mutual agreement.
+Hence, the “rupture conventionnelle” is the only method to terminate, on an individual basis an employment contract by mutual agreement.

 a.
 Is a Separation Agreement required or considered best practice?

-The employee who signs a conventional break with his employer receives a termination indemnity, which cannot be less than the dismissal indemnity the employee is entitled to had he been dismissed.
+The employee who signs a mutually agreed termination with his employer receives severance indemnity, which cannot be less than the dismissal indemnity the employee is entitled if he/she had been dismissed.

-A specific homologation or approval procedure applies to the “rupture conventionnelle”.
-Once signed, the employee as well as the employer has a right of withdrawal of 15 calendar days, after which either party will send the form to the Labour inspector for homologation or authorisation.
-The Labour Inspector will have 15 business days from the reception of the form to homologate or authorise.
+A specific homologation procedure (or approval by Labor inspector for a protected employee) applies to the “rupture conventionnelle”.
+Once signed, the employee as well as the employer has a right of withdrawal of 15 calendar days, after which either party will send the form to the French Administration for homologation (or authorisation by Labor Inspector for a protected employee).
+The French Administration (or the Labor Inspector in case of protected employee) will have 15 business days from the reception of the form to homologate or authorize.
 In the absence of response, the form is deemed homologated or authorised.

 This method of separation will allow the employee to be entitled to unemployment benefits (if they meet general allocation conditions).